Knowledge base

 Has this FAQ been helpful?

-This guide explains how to access your emails with the mobile app Infomaniak Mail (application for iOS/Android smartphone or tablet) designed by Infomaniak.
+This guide explains how to view your emails with the mobile app Infomaniak Mail (app for iOS / Android smartphone or tablet) designed by Infomaniak.

 Download the Infomaniak Mail mobile app